zebulon2/dataserver/Installation-Instructions-for-Debian-Wheezy.md

 # Installation Instructions for Debian Wheezy

-These instructions are for the [dataserver branch 2015.02](https://github.com/sualk/dataserver/tree/2015.02) If you are upgrading from a previous version have a look at the Upgrading section.
+These instructions are for the branch 2015.02.
+If you are upgrading from a previous version have a look at the Upgrading section.

 ## Packages to install